So you want to publish a series on NeonMob? Brilliant idea! We love you already :)

 Making a NeonMob series is a magical process of using your artistic talent to tell a captivating story.
 Each and every NeonMob series is different — from concept to medium to size to rarity distribution — so don't worry about getting it "right."
 Here are a few tips on crafting a winning NeonMob series:

 Creators have published series of characters, abstract designs, landscapes, and more.
 Series can be flat illustrations (in JPG or PNG format) or short animations (in MPEG, MP4, or GIF format).
 You don't have to make art digitally in order to sell digital works; create your artwork with pen, pencil, paintbrush, or software — as long as the final works can be exported digitally, you're good.

 NeonMob series can range anywhere from 15 cards all the way up to 300+ cards.
 There's no right number of cards to include, but the sweet spot for most successful series is between 30 and 75 cards.
 That's not to say that series with fewer cards will be unsuccessful (and many smaller series have earned artists a fair amount of money, too).

 Titles & Descriptions

-Colored gem icons represent the approximate rarities across a series.
-Cards that are part of your "core series" will be either common, uncommon, rare, very rare, or extremely rare.
-Chases (and, in the past, variants) are special rarities that are considered part of the "special series."
+Colored gem icons represent the rarities across a series.
+Cards that are part of your "core series" will be either common, uncommon, rare, very rare, or extra rare.
+Chases and variants are special rarities that are considered part of the "special series."

 To learn more about assigning rarities, refer to our Creator Handbook.